davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 One of the aims of a pattern library is to be the canonical source of truth for the design and front end implementation of the design patterns.
 This is the case at launch, but it's common for the value of a pattern library to drop dramatically over time if it's not easy to update, or it's difficult to do so in a way that maintains the value of the underlying design system.

 After launch, pattern libraries are often susceptible to 'pattern rot', when for whatever reason the patterns used on the live website are updated, but the pattern library is not.
 This usually occurs when there is some kind of copy/paste step necessary in order to apply an update from a pattern library pattern to its version on the live site.
-This step only has to be short-circuited once by the update being applied only to the live site, for the pattern library and the live site to diverge.
+This step needs to be short-circuited only once by the update being applied only to the live site, for the pattern library and the live site to diverge.
 Once this happens, the pattern library is no longer the canonical source of truth, so you can no longer have complete confidence that what you see in the pattern library is what you get on the site.
 Much of the work that went into building the pattern library becomes lost.

 In summary, for a pattern library to retain its value, it must:

- 1. be built in such a way as to reflect the intent of the design system
+ 1. Be built in such a way as to reflect the intent of the design system.
- 1. be easy to maintain
+ 1. Be easy to maintain.
- 1. be as easy as possible to integrate into the website it's defining the patterns for (avoid 'pattern rot')
+ 1. Be as easy as possible to integrate into the website it's defining the patterns for (avoid 'pattern rot').

- Integration is the hardest problem to solve, and has been the holy grail for pattern libraries for years.
+ Integration is the hardest problem to solve and has been the holy grail for pattern libraries for years.
 We managed to crack this, but you'll have to wait for the companion post to find out how!

 #### Aims
 {:.no_toc}

 Before we started writing code, we documented our lower-level aims, based on the principles we'd already decided upon.
 Our priority of concerns, in decreasing order, were:

-1. Access
+1. Access.
-1. Maintainability
+1. Maintainability.
-1. Performance
+1. Performance.
-1. Taking advantage of browser capabilities
+1. Taking advantage of browser capabilities.
-1. Visual appeal
+1. Visual appeal.

-with the assumption that maintainability won't negatively impact performance.
+With the assumption that maintainability won't negatively impact performance.

 We also documented some of the techniques we'd use:

 - Progressive enhancement.
-- `min-width` media queries
+- `min-width` media queries.
 - Small-screen first responsive images.
 - Only add libraries as needed.

 ### Identifying and naming the patterns
-Before we could build any patterns, we needed to identify what things we were building, and decide how to talk about them: without a common vocabulary, things could fall apart very quickly.
-So, embarking on building a brand new look for an online only journal, we took a large slice of irony pie and started by printing off wireframes of all the patterns.
+Before we could build any patterns, we needed to identify what things we were building and decide how to talk about them: without a common vocabulary, things could fall apart very quickly.
+So, embarking on building a brand new look for an online-only journal, we took a large slice of irony pie and started by printing off wireframes of all the patterns.

 Having cut out each pattern, we took up most of the floor of the room we were in, laying them out to take stock of what we had.
 We grouped similar patterns together, enabling us to distinguish those that were essentially duplicates from those we could treat as variants of the same underlying pattern, and to confirm which were actually distinct patterns.

 Once distinct patterns were identified, we opened up the room to anyone who wanted to help us agree names for each pattern.
 Fresh minds at this point helped us get better names.

 We thought the whole process would take a couple of hours, but it took most of a day to complete.
 The benefits were well worth the time: it was a great way to expose many hidden assumptions, identify gaps in thinking, and discover inconsistencies that had crept in during the design process.
-If we hadn’t done the exercise, all those problems would still exist, but they’d only manifest later when they’d be more expensive in time and effort to fix.
+If we hadn’t done the exercise, all those problems would still exist, but they’d have only manifested later when they’d be more expensive in time and effort to fix.

 ## Deciding on a process
 With two front end developers liaising closely with the product team (the designer and the product owner), and facilitated by our tireless scrum master, we decided on 2 week scrum sprints, managing the scrum board in Trello.

 ### Tickets

-The fact we were using progressive enhancement affected the tickets we created: each pattern had a **first pass** ticket for building its markup and CSS.
+The fact that we were using progressive enhancement affected the tickets we created: each pattern had a **first pass** ticket for building its markup and CSS.
 We used a checklist to manage the work for each ticket:

-- semantic html is built
+- Semantic html is built.
 - CSS is applied correctly
-- core content and functionality is available without JavaScript or CSS
+- Core content and functionality is available without JavaScript or CSS.
-- accessibility testing performed
+- Accessibility testing performed.
-- browser testing performed
+- Browser testing performed.

 If a pattern had some behaviour, then a **second pass** ticket was created for building its JavaScript.
 Each second pass ticket had the checklist:

-- JavaScript tests written
+- JavaScript tests written.
-- JavaScript behaviour written
+- JavaScript behaviour written.
-- JavaScript tests pass
+- JavaScript tests pass.

 For patterns that had variants, the one ticket described building all the variants.
 They would all have to be considered at the same time in order to build them in a way that works for all of the variants anyway, so it didn't make sense to split them up.